Skip to main content

 There’s a wide range of different strollers out there but for new-borns and infants you’ll need to look for a full-sized or convertible stroller with a reclining seat.
 Having a seat that reclines is necessary as it will allow your baby to breathe properly when laying down as they can’t sit up or hold their own head up yet.
 You may even find strollers that fully recline into a lie-flat position, like the Diono Excurze.

-Another common option is a travel system, which consists of an infant car seat and a stroller.
+Another common option is a complete travel system, which consists of an infant car seat and a stroller.
 They are often sold together as a matching set, but you can also purchase them individually.
 Just make sure your stroller is travel system ready and has adapters that will fit your infant car seat.
 Travel systems allow you to easily transfer your baby from the car to the stroller and continue your journey without interrupting their naps or comfort.
 Keep in mind that experts advise against the use of infant car seats as a sleeping device when not in use for travel.

 Note that it is uncommon for umbrella and jogging strollers to be suitable for new-born babies, with the latter usually being unsuitable until around 6 months and not recommended for use until your child is 1 year old.